-Despite significant progress, cancer continues to be a big problem.
-Over 1.9 million new cases of cancer are likely to be diagnosed in the U.S. alone this year.
-More than 600,000 deaths are expected from cancer in 2022.
+Despite significant progress, cancer continues to be the second-largest cause of death in the U.S. More than 1.9 million new cases of cancer are likely to be diagnosed in the U.S. alone this year.
+More than 600,000 deaths are expected from cancer in 2023.

-But with every problem comes an opportunity -- in this case, a massive opportunity.
-Both large and small companies are developing new ways of diagnosing and treating cancer.
-Here's what you need to know about some of the leading cancer-focused healthcare stocks that investors should consider in 2022.
+But with every problem comes an opportunity -- in this case, a massive opportunity to put your dollars to work to help the large and small companies that are developing new ways of diagnosing and treating cancer.
+Here's what you need to know about some of the leading cancer-focused healthcare stocks that investors should consider in 2023.

 Top cancer stocks

 There are a lot of small drugmakers that focus on cancer therapies, but many investors don't like the high levels of volatility and risk associated with early-stage biotech stocks.
-However, below are four cancer stocks that shouldn't be nearly as risky as the smaller players.
+Here are four cancer stocks that shouldn't be as risky as the smaller players:

 Bristol Myers Squibb

 Bristol Myers Squibb (BMY -0.3%) currently markets five cancer drugs that each generate sales of at least $1 billion per year.
-The company's top-selling product is Revlimid, which is the No. 1 prescribed drug for multiple myeloma.
-Revlimid is also approved to treat several other types of blood cancer.
+The company's top-selling product in this group is blood cancer drug Revlimid.
+However, sales for Revlimid are declining due to generic competition.

-Cancer immunotherapy Opdivo ranks third in Bristol Myers Squibb's lineup based on revenue.
-The drug is expected to achieve peak sales of $11.75 billion by 2026, roughly 60% higher than the current level of sales.
+Cancer immunotherapy Opdivo is on track to move ahead of Revlimid in Bristol Myers Squibb's lineup.
+The drug is expected to achieve peak sales of $11.75 billion by 2026, almost 50% more than the current level of sales.

 But oncology isn't the company's only area of focus.
 Bristol Myers Squibb is also a leader in cardiovascular disease with its blood thinner Eliquis and in immunology with Orencia and Zeposia.

-Guardant Health (GH -0.69%) stands out as a pioneer in liquid biopsy.
-What is liquid biopsy?
-It's a test that detects tiny amounts of DNA in the blood that has broken off of tumor cells.
+Guardant Health (GH -0.69%) stands out as a pioneer in liquid biopsy, a blood test that detects tiny amounts of DNA that have broken away from tumor cells.

 The company first achieved success with its Guardant360 product, a liquid biopsy used to help determine the appropriate therapy for cancer patients.
 The Guardant360 CDx product is the first liquid biopsy approved by the U.S. Food and Drug Administration (FDA) for all advanced solid tumors.
 It's also used as a companion diagnostic to identify patients with non-small cell lung cancer who could potentially benefit from treatment with AstraZeneca's (AZN 1.21%) Tagrisso, Johnson & Johnson's (JNJ -0.72%) Rybrevant, or Amgen's (AMGN -0.64%) Lumakras.

-The company's total addressable market in cancer treatment selection and recurrence monitoring is around $30 billion per year.
-But Guardant Health has a much larger opportunity-- more than $50 billion annually -- in detecting cancer at early stages.
+The company's total addressable market in cancer treatment selection and recurrence monitoring is about $30 billion per year.
+But Guardant Health has a much larger market opportunity of almost $100 billion annually for early-stage cancer detection.

 Guardant Health isn't the only player in liquid biopsy.
 Gene-sequencing giant Illumina (ILMN -0.67%) completed the acquisition of its former spinoff, Grail, in 2021.
 Grail already offers Galleri, a liquid biopsy that can be used in the early detection of more than 50 types of cancer.

 Illumina also is a major competitor in the cancer therapy selection market.
-Its TruSight companion diagnostic tests are used by 11 partners, including Bristol Myers Squibb and Merck (MRK -0.36%).
+Its TruSight companion diagnostic tests are used by several biopharmaceutical companies, including Bristol Myers Squibb and Merck (MRK -0.36%).

-Arguably the greatest value provided by Illumina in the fight against cancer, though, is that its gene-sequencing systems are used by researchers across the world.
-More than 20,000 Illumina systems are installed, with the highest number of instrument placements ever last year.
+Arguably the greatest value provided by Illumina in the fight against cancer, though, is the use of its gene-sequencing systems by researchers around the world.
+More than 20,000 Illumina systems are installed worldwide.

 Of course, genomic sequencing isn't just important in cancer research.
 Illumina's technology is used in a wide range of areas, including researching genetic and infectious diseases, non-invasive prenatal testing, drug discovery, and proteomics (the large-scale study of proteins).

 Pfizer (PFE -0.49%) currently markets three blockbuster oncology therapies -- breast cancer drug Ibrance, prostate cancer drug Xtandi, and kidney cancer drug Inlyta.
 The company also has a dozen other cancer drugs that generate annual sales of at least $100 million.

-Cancer is also the top area of focus for Pfizer's pipeline.
-The drugmaker has around 30 oncology programs in clinical testing.
-While several of these programs are targeting additional indications for already approved drugs, Pfizer also has promising new candidates, including experimental multiple myeloma drug Elranatamab.
+Cancer is also a top focus for Pfizer's pipeline.
+The drugmaker has more than 30 oncology programs in clinical testing.
+While several of these programs are targeting additional indications for drugs that have already been approved, Pfizer also has promising new candidates, including elranatamab, an experimental multiple myeloma drug .

-The pharma giant has also put its large cash stockpile to use in key acquisitions that bolster its oncology prospects.
-For example, Pfizer acquired Trillium Therapeutics in 2021 to gain its blood cancer programs.
+The pharma giant has also used its large cash stockpile for key acquisitions that bolster its oncology prospects.
+For example, Pfizer acquired Trillium Therapeutics in 2021 to obtain its blood cancer programs.

 In addition, Pfizer has other vaccines that hold the potential to be huge moneymakers.
-In particular, Prevnar 20 seems likely to extend Pfizer's dominance in the pneumococcal vaccine market, and experimental respiratory syncytial virus vaccine candidate PF-06928316 could be a big winner.
+In particular, Prevnar 20 seems likely to extend Pfizer's dominance in the pneumococcal vaccine market, and experimental respiratory syncytial virus vaccine candidate PF-06928316 (also known as RSVpreF ) could be a big winner.